LofiWireframesProduct DesignUI Kits January 1, 2024

 ”New Drop!” - I tap the notification to open it…

-• What if I go to a restaurant and the bathrooms are gross?
+• What if I go to a restaurant and the bathrooms are genuinely terrible?

-• What if create some street art and want others to come find it?
+• What if I create some street art and want others to come find it?

 lofi-2

-I happen to be nearby which is way I received the dropped message.
+I happen to be nearby which is why I received the dropped message.

 lofi-3